Radio RSA: Management and political control

-The Department of Information's task was to promote the image of South Africa internationally and reduce criticism of apartheid.
-After the Muldergate scandal of the late 1970s, the functions of the Department of Information were split.
-The Department of Foreign Affairs took over control of Radio RSA.
-The annual budget was about 20 million rands.
+The Department of Information was responsible for promoting South Africa's image internationally and reducing criticism of apartheid.
+After the Muldergate scandal of the late 1970s, the functions of the Department of Information were reorganised, and the Department of Foreign Affairs took over responsibility for Radio RSA's external information role.
+Horwitz gives the station's annual budget in this period as about 20 million rand.